Chart Color Schemes

 Concord West has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.9% of all households, including 43.3% couples with children, 22.9% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 23.1%, with lone person households at 20.5% and group households making up 2.6%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Family households account for 76.9% of all households, including 43.3% couples with children, 22.9% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 23.1%, with lone person households at 20.5% and group households comprising 2.6%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households